Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Validation

-In both filter scenarios, distances remain poorly constrained, with the fractional distance uncertainties $\pm10\mbox{--}20$\%.
-These fits could potentially be improved by providing a more finely spaced distance grid, or by iteratively updating distance fits by collectively modeling the distance distribution of all sources in a field (which will be possible with the MegaBEAST\footnote{https://github.com/BEAST-Fitting/megabeast}). $R_V$ and $f_\mathcal{A}$ measurements are only well constrained in the 7-filter case, so for the rest of this paper, we will omit discussion of these parameters in detail.
-Future investigations using these parameters will likely focus on the subset of Scylla fields with higher filter coverage.
+In all filter scenarios, distances remain poorly constrained, with distances systematically trending towards 50 kpc regardless of input values, despite providing a flat distance prior.
+At this time, it is unclear what the source of this systematic trend is.
+These fits could potentially be improved by providing a more finely spaced distance grid, or by iteratively updating distance fits by collectively modeling the distance distribution of all sources in a field (which will be possible with the MegaBEAST\footnote{https://github.com/BEAST-Fitting/megabeast}).

+Due to the variable quality of parameters based on the number of filter coverage, some discussions will focus on parameter-optimized subsets of the observed fields.
+For example, $Z$ and $R_V$ measurements are only well constrained in the 6-7 filter cases, so when discussing $Z$ and $R_V$ results in detail, we will only use measurements from fields with 6 or 7 filters.
+Similarly, discussions of extinction results will emphasize data from fields observed with at least 4 filters to avoid systematic bias from 3-filter fits.